 Uganda is a well known birding destination in Africa with more than 1000 species of birds that birding enthusiasts can encounter while on Uganda birding safaris.
 Most of the national parks in Uganda accommodate a big number of birds that co-exist with other wildlife.
 Every national park in Uganda has got impressive bird life.
 Some birds live around water, Savannah and rain forests.
 On your Uganda safari you will not miss to see birds.

 Unlike primates and other wildlife, you don’t need to travel far to see the birds because there are birds everywhere in Uganda you will definitely be amazed at their beauty.

-You may not do proper birding in one day, it is however recommended you take 2-3 days on a Uganda birding tour and this will allow you spot as many birds as you want which is every birder’s dream.
+You may not do proper birding in one day, it is however recommended you take more days on a Uganda birding tour and this will allow you spot as many birds as you want which is every birder’s dream.

 The birds which are easy to see include;

 - African Emerald cuckoo.

 - White tailed blue.

 - African green pigeon.